Curiosity Quills Press | 2014

 While I did find a lot of lame gender stuff in this book (girls are only feminine in dresses, all women cry when they don’t get their way, women love to create drama, etc…,) my biggest issue was really how juvenile it was.
 The characters, the dialogue, the scenes, the reactions… it was like an after-school special for 8-year-olds.

 So really, who is this book marketed to?
-Why did the author write in such a dumbed-down, childish tone?
+Why did the author write it in such a dumbed-down, childish tone?
 I just didn’t understand.
-The characters are young adults, away at school, renting their own apartments and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
+The characters are young adults, away at school, renting their own apartments, having babies and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
 “Oh my gosh, did you just say *whispers* …penis?”

 The characters in this book were after-school special stereotypes that only exist in pop culture and never in real life.
 There was little thought given to being anything other than a cookie-cutter “teen” story, including every element we’ve seen before.
 The loser girl, the mean girls, the frat party etc. It felt like it was written by a younger person who doesn’t understand what happens in real life – how cops work, how renting an apartment works, how childbirth even works.
 It was so bizarre that instead of being taken into a world of magic and supernatural elements, I was just harshly aware of the weirdness the whole time.

-There is apparently some killer storyline here about The Smiley Face Killers, but it was such a thin element to the plot I struggle to call it a storyline at all.
-This could have been much if perhaps that had been included more, to ground the story in something real and dark.
+There is apparently some killer storyline here about The Smiley Face Killer, but it was such a thin element to the plot I struggle to call it a storyline at all.
+This could have been much better if the The Smiley Face Killer had been included more to ground this in something real and dark.

 If this innocent kid thing is your jam, you’ll probably like this.
 It’s just light and fluffy and doesn’t take much thought to read.
 But for me, it’s was cheesy and didn’t reflect what I know of college kids.
 I was a college kid.
 And a teenager.
 And I parent two teenagers.
 I mean, my 15-year-old stepkid has a 4-foot blow-up penis in their room that a friend decided was an excellent birthday present.